openstack/bifrost/playbooks/roles/bifrost-prep-for-install/README.md

 sushy_git_folder: The folder to clone sushy to if missing, default to:
                   "{{ git_root}}/sushy.git"

-git_branch: Default branch to install, defaults to "master".
+git_branch: Default branch to install, defaults to "stable/train".

 ironicclient_git_branch: Branch to install, defaults to the value of
                          git_branch.